Travel to South Africa

 The exceptions of train travel of course, is the Blue Train and Rovos Rail – both offering ultra-luxurious train trips around South Africa.
 They cost a lot, but are worth it if you love train travel.

 Companies that offer long-distance bus trips include Greyhound, Intercape Mainliner, Translux and SA Roadlink.
 In Johannesburg the Gautrain, a high speed train, works well.
 The connections are still few however cover trips from OR Tambo International Airport through to the hubs of Sandton, Rosebank, the CBD and Pretoria.

 For backpackers traveling South Africa, we recommend the Baz Bus.
 It’s a hop on hop off bus route that travels to more than 40 cities, towns and villages around South Africa.

 If you are short on time or not keen on long road trips then traveling between the major cities is best done by plane.
 Domestic airlines include Kulula, Mango, FlySafair and Airlink, with domestic airports scattered around the country.
-Search for flights on Skyscanner.

 Transportation In & Out of South Africa

 There are 10 international airports in South Africa, with the two major being OR Tambo International Airport in Johannesburg and Cape Town International.
 Durban International Airport is the third biggest airport.